-County P&Z continues discussion on legality of "Tiny Homes on Wheels"
+County P&Z continues discussion on legality of "tiny homes on wheels"

+The Blaine County Planning and Zoning Board on Thursday found that tiny homes on wheels are in line with the comprehensive plan’s goal to provide more affordable housing in the region, taking the first steps towards allowing the small-scale structures as one solution to the valley’s deepening housing crunch.

-On December 9th, 2021, at the Old County Courthouse in Hailey, the Blaine County planning and zoning board continued their ongoing discussion on the legality of the use of “tiny homes on wheels” (THOWs) as a procedure to relieve the affordable housing crisis in the Wood River Valley.
-The board unanimously moved forward with a motion that determined that tiny homes on wheels are in accordance with the planning and zoning board’s comprehensive plan to provide more affordable housing to the region, and determined that the use of tiny homes on wheels will not negatively impact potable water or the delivery of services in the county.
+The board unanimously moved forward with a motion determining that the use of these tiny homes as accessory dwelling units both fit the county’s overarching development vision and will not negatively impact potable water or the delivery of services in the county.

-County Commissioner Dick Fosbury verbalized the sentiment of many residents of the Wood River Valley by stating that “We have an emergency, we are in a crisis.”
-He believes that due to the scale of the problem at hand, emergency measures could be justified in order to push forward a necessary course of action to ensure the legality of year-round residency in tiny homes on wheels.
+“We have an emergency, we are in crisis,” said County Commissioner Dick Fosbury, who championed the proposed code change before the P&Z. Due to the scale of the problem at hand, Fosbury said emergency measures could be justified in order to ensure the legality of year-round residency in tiny homes on wheels.

-Acronymically known as “THOWs”, tiny homes on wheels are defined by the Blaine County Planning and Zoning board as “a recreational vehicle unit that is between 150 and 400 square feet in size and that provides independent living facilities for one or more persons, which includes permanent provisions for living, sleeping, eating, cooking and sanitation and has been certified by the manufacturer to meet ANSI standards.”
+Acronymically known as “THOWs,” tiny homes on wheels are defined by the Blaine County Planning and Zoning board as “a recreational vehicle unit that is between 150 and 400 square feet in size and that provides independent living facilities for one or more persons, which includes permanent provisions for living, sleeping, eating, cooking and sanitation” and is certified by a manufacturer to meet federal standards.

+This leaves a regulatory gray area, and the board proposed to make certain changes to the county ordinance to consider tiny homes on wheels as a sort of in-between of an RV and a traditional mobile home or accessory dwelling unit (ADU).
+How exactly they resolve it remains to be seen, as county officials continue to wordsmith the legislative recommendation.

-Parts of the recommendation that were solved at the meeting, however, were a number of restrictions in reference to THOWs.
-The board had suggested that any THOW must be registered and licensed with the Idaho Transportation Department of Motor Vehicles, same as an RV.
-The wheels on the THOW must not be removed after placement and this placement must abide by manufacturers specifications and by a third-party inspector that will also ensure that the unit meets ANSI and NFPA requirements of heating, electrical, insulation, and snow load specifications.
-It was decided that any exterior additions not fabricated by the manufacturer such as sheds, porches, sheds, etc., are prohibited.
-THOW also must be connected to water and wastewater systems serving the primary residence, and are limited to two or less ADU's or THOWs on a single property.
-Across the state of Idaho, places like Boise, Garden City, and Moscow are currently under discussion and consideration by their respective zoning boards.
-San Luis Obispo, CA has successfully allowed residents to build THOWs, and define them as an RV.
+The board did, however, agree to a number of restrictions in reference to THOWs.
+The commissioners suggested that any THOW must be registered and licensed with the Idaho Transportation Department, the same as any RV.
+The wheels on the THOW must not be removed after placement, and placement must abide by manufacturer specifications and by a third-party inspector that will also ensure that the unit meets ANSI and NFPA requirements for heating, electrical, insulation and snow load specifications.
+Any exterior additions not fabricated by the manufacturer, such as sheds and porches, would be prohibited.
+THOWs must also be connected to water and wastewater systems serving the primary residence, and are limited to two or fewer units on a single property.

-Although the intent of this recommendation is to relieve the pressure on the precarious housing situation, commissioner Fosbury urged caution, stating “I don’t want people to think we have solved the issue.”
-As the talks will continue into next year, it is hoped that the allowance of THOWs to be treated as permanent residences will be a step in the right direction in the goal of relieving low-income and middle-income residents from the burden of the current housing crisis here in the Wood River Valley.
+Across Idaho, in places like Boise, Garden City and Moscow, THOWs are currently under discussion and consideration by their respective zoning boards.
+San Luis Obispo, California, has successfully allowed residents to build THOWs, defining them as RVs.

+Ultimately, the change would require an amendment to county code.
+Thursday’s discussion will likely continue into 2022.

 Post a comment as